 The Seventh Sin, Disrelish:

-Nothing to disrelish within the musical spectrum of Crystal Fate and his album The Star.
+Nothing to disrelish within the musical spectrum of Crystal Fate and his album, The Star.
+Therefore, this concludes Crystal Fate and his album, The Star review.